 On either side of the frame containing the inscription are two rosettes (one at each corner) and a crescent-shaped pelta (shield, from the Greek πέλτη) device with three heads of griffins.

 Both the pictorial reliefs are set within representations of roofed stone buildings (aediculae), with Tuscan columns on each side of the image area.
-There is another, larger, spirally-fluted column on the right side of the left-hand relief, intended to frame the central inscription area, but only the top of the matching column on the other side is visible, the rest is behind the column of the right-hand image.
+There is another, larger, spiral-fluted column on the right side of the left-hand relief, intended to frame the central inscription area, but only the top of the matching column on the other side is visible, the rest is behind the column of the right-hand image.
 The sculptor appears to have poorly planned the layout of the relief, not allowing sufficient room for the matching column on the right, although it could be that either the right side of the slab was damaged or the space in which the slab had to fit was smaller than originally expected.

-The relief on the left shows a victorious Roman cavalryman in full armour, charging on horseback and brandishing a spear in his right hand.
+The relief on the left shows a victorious Roman cavalryman in full armour, charging on horseback and brandishing a downward-pointing spear in his right hand.
 On the ground below his horse are the figures of four defeated, naked Caledonians.
-One holds up a shield in a futile defensive gesture; another falls forward with a spear in his back; a third sits decapitated, with his head lying by his side; and the fourth (perhaps a woman?) sits on the right, looking dejected, with a sword lying at his/her side.
+One holds up a shield in a futile defensive gesture; another falls forward with a spear in his back; a third sits or lies decapitated, with his head lying by his side; and the fourth (perhaps a woman?) sits on the right, looking dejected, with a sword lying at his/her side.